 Overhanging Gable Roof

-The overhanging gable roof is the most common residential roof type in south of Yangtze River where the climate is humid and warm.
+The overhanging gable roof is the most common residential roof type in the south of the Yangtze River where the climate is humid and warm.
 The wide eaves are designed to keep the upper parts of the timber structure from the rain.

 Flush Gable Roof

 The flush gable roof is the most common residential roof style used in the north of Yangtze River where the climate is relatively cold and dry.

 Roof with High Firewalls

-The firewalls at both ends could be in various height and shape.
-The residential buildings with this type of roof are commonly seen in windy Anhui and Zhejiang provinces in southern China.
+The firewalls at both ends could be of various heights and shapes.
+Residential buildings with this type of roof are commonly seen in windy Anhui and Zhejiang provinces in southern China.

 Single Slope Roof